Explainable Detection of Machine Generated Music and Early Systematic Evaluation: Experiments

-We perform quantitative results to evaluate all models, with detailed hyperparameter choices in supplementary materials. \paragraph{In-domain test}We conduct the benchmark with the following classification models reviewed in Section \ref{sec:related}: Q-SVM, ResNet18, VGG, SeNet, MobileNet, CNN with LSTM, and ViT, with their performance metrics shown in ``Table \ref{tab:model_performance}'' and AUC-ROC shown in ``Figure \ref{fig:aoc-roc}''.
+We conduct the systematic evaluation with the following classification models reviewed in Section II - Related work: QSVM, ResNet18, VGG, SeNet, MobileNet, CNN with LSTM, and ViT.
+The hyperparameters for all the models are shown in Table \ref{tab:hyperparameters}.

+For the all deep learning architectures, we adopt the default values specified in their original papers.
+For QSVM, we set the kernel to `poly,' the degree to 2, and the coefficient $c_0$ to 1.
+All performances are shown in ``Table \ref{tab:model_performance}'', and an AUC-ROC graph is shown in ``Figure \ref{fig:auc-roc}''.

 The presented results indicate generally strong performance across the models evaluated.
 MobileNet demonstrates superior efficacy, achieving an accuracy and F1 measure of 0.968 while maintaining a relatively brief training time of 99 seconds.
 This highlights its capability as a computationally efficient, yet good performance model for this task.
-In contrast, the VGG model demonstrates markedly lower performance, achieving an accuracy of 0.564 and an F1 score of 0.408, despite requiring a relatively higher training time of 268 seconds.
+In contrast, the xLSTM model demonstrates markedly lower performance.
 While Mamba exhibits marginally improved performance, its results remain suboptimal, which may due to the simplicity of its architectural leading to its shorter training time.
 This discrepancy suggests that the VGG architecture is not well-suited to the dataset or the specific task, although it performs adequately in other image-related tasks.
-The suboptimal results may also indicate that VGG's excessive parameter size prevents convergence to an optimal solution.
-Meanwhile, ResNet18, SeNet, CNN+LSTM, and XLSTM exhibit comparable and relatively strong performance, with ViT demonstrating slightly inferior results, potentially due to the overhead introduced by its attention mechanism.
+The suboptimal results may also indicate that xLSTM combination of attention mechanism and long-short term mechanism prevent convergence to an optimal solution.
+Meanwhile, ResNet18, SeNet, CNN+LSTM, and VGG exhibit comparable and relatively strong performance, with ViT demonstrating slightly inferior results, potentially due to the overhead introduced by its attention mechanism.
+One plausible explanation is that ViT processes audio spectrograms in patches and relies on global attention, which may make it less sensitive to fine-grained local spectral patterns that are critical in some audio samples.
+In contrast, ResNet’s convolutional layers excel at capturing local correlations and short-term structures based on this empirical results.
+While we do not claim a definitive causal mechanism, this patch-based global attention characteristic of ViT may contribute to its subset-dependent performance.
 QSVM, while yielding moderate performance, is hindered by high computational complexity due to its quadratic kernel.